 Indigenous Community Advisory (ICA): To do this, Learning to Listen is being undertaken by a community of practice.
 Originally, this community of practice was going to be called the Indigenous Community Advisory (or ICA), but the COVID-19 pandemic, and the impacts the Fairy Creek Blockade have had on communities on what is now Southern Vancouver Island have made gathering a formalized ICA difficult.
 Out of respect for Indigenous Nations and the Urban Indigenous community in METULIE (so-called Victoria), the burdens normally placed on those communities, direct participation has been sought and it has become easy to see that now is not the time for settlers to ask more of Indigenous people on these territories.

-In actually supporting community work, it is becoming clear that the ICA exists, only it is informal and is based on relationships.
+In actually supporting community work as ecosystem stewardship volunteers throughout this project, it is becoming clear that the ICA exists, only it is informal and is based on relationships.
 Those land defenders and (future) matriarchs who are aware of this project, and who are allowing this project to take place on their territories, with their awareness, and in support of their projects make up the ICA.
-While there are no formal plans to bring the ICA together as a body in the near future (because of how busy our guides and hosts are with their own projects, and in their lives), my (Kikila) hope is to bring them together before the defence of my dissertation, and for me to present to them what will make it into my written submission.
+While there are no formal plans to bring the ICA together as a body in the near future (because of how busy our guides and hosts are with their own projects, and in their lives), it has so far been impossible to bring everyone together at this time (post-defence).

-Learning to be a guest here (let alone a better guest) means understanding how to be taught (check out Michael Elliott’s really helpful description of how settlers can come into learning in a good way).
-In many ways, the ICA is coming together as it must, and as only it can hear.
-From my experiences in this work, and through conversations with the land defenders who are informally in the ICA, the continued relationships between this project, members of this project, and our Indigenous hosts is a sign that we are working in a good way.
+Learning to be a visitor here means understanding how to be taught (check out Michael Elliott’s really helpful description of how settlers can come into learning in a good way).
+In many ways, the ICA came together as it must have, informally, and in the everyday.
+From my (Kikila’s) experiences in this work, and through conversations with the land defenders who are informally in the ICA, the continued relationships between this project, members of this project, and our Indigenous hosts is a sign that we are working in a good way.
+Basically, if our lək̓ʷəŋən and W̱SÁNEĆ hosts continue to invite and welcome us to their work, then we are welcome.

 See the Accountability page for more on how this project is working under Indigenous leadership on Indigenous Territory, and see the Guides page for more on the individuals supporting this project with their guidance.

 A note on the Project Community: The reason that the project participants are mostly European-descended and settlers of different lineages is quite simply because that is the community of focus for this project (the people being “researched”).
-Determining how settlers might come to support Indigenous Resurgence under Indigenous leadership, in ways that are meaningful to Indigenous peoples, is the purpose of this project.
+Determining how settlers who describe themselves as “environmentalists” (whatever that means to them) might come to support Indigenous Resurgence under Indigenous leadership, in ways that are meaningful to Indigenous peoples, is the purpose of this project.
 To do that, understanding how relationships to the land help to cultivate this form of support within those who share my skin, it is necessary to sit with and journey with settlers of these lineages.
 We cause the most harm, through structural racism, structural white supremacy, and through the Christian/Scientific worldview, making it necessary to sit with my community, my kin, to unravel those braids of colonialism that makes working with us so dangerous to Indigenous peoples.

 Project Community

-There are 2 circles of relations (groups) participating in this project as members of a Project Community.
-While there is interaction between both circles, these interactions take place on the land, informally, under Indigenous guidance.
-Otherwise, each circle is undergoing a transformational journey on their own time, and in their own ways, and both are vital to understanding how we settlers can better support Indigenous sovereignty.
+There were 2 circles of relations (groups) who participated in this project as members of a Project Community.
+While there was always interaction between both circles, these interactions took place on the land, informally, under Indigenous guidance.
+Otherwise, each circle underwent a transformational journey on their own time, and in their own ways, and both are vital to understanding how we settlers can better support Indigenous sovereignty.

 Kikila Perrin, Project Keeper

-As project keeper, Kikila spends time with both circles of the Project Community and oversees the administration and facilitation of this project.
+As project keeper, Kikila spent time with both circles of the Project Community and oversaw the administration and facilitation of Learning to Listen.

 My maternal ancestors are Scottish and English.
 My paternal side is Polish and Irish.
 Both sides are marked by their own historical experiences of dispossession and proletarianization.
 As a result, neither maintains strong links to their ancestral lands, cultures, languages or traditions.
 Instead, to varying degrees, both deliberately assimilated into colonial society and participated thoroughly in the dispossession and oppression of Indigenous peoples across eastern and central Turtle Island, including working in resource extraction (timber and oil).